helloiamsuchi/THINKY/README.md

 # THINKY

-This is a simple webapp created for fun-fact generator.
+A simple platform created to generate some random funny facts about things.
 It was created just for random fun purpose!

+In progress...